lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

    }

 build
-  This section is required, and contains all of the information needed to generate the build.
+  This section is required, and contains the main information needed to generate the build.
   It includes the description of the various projects, and other options that control the generation of the code.
 It is described in detail below.